- How long should my proposal be?

 - I have already been a Visiting Scholar at RSF.
 Can I apply again?

-- I will still be conducting field research and collecting data for my project next year.
+- I will be conducting field research and collecting data for my project during my scholar year.
 Can I still apply?

 - Does my project need to be related to the current Russell Sage program areas?